mhvk/baseband/docs/dada/index.rst

 If one passes a time-ordered list or tuple of filenames to `~baseband.dada.open`, it uses |sequentialfile.open| to access the sequence.
-If, as above, one passes a template string, `~baseband.dada.open` uses `~baseband.dada.base.DADAFileNameSequencer` to create and use a filename sequencer.
+If, as above, one passes a template string, `~baseband.dada.open` uses `~baseband.dada.DADAFileNameSequencer` to create and use a filename sequencer.
 (See API links for further details.)

 .. |sequentialfile.open| replace:: `sequentialfile.open <baseband.helpers.sequentialfile.open>`